Learn what you need to keep backyard chickens in the City of Surrey.

 There are several important rules you will need to comply with in order to keep a backyard chicken coop from being a nuisance for your neighbours, including:

-- Roosters are not allowed in residential areas on lots less than 5 acres.
+- Roosters are not allowed in residential areas.

 - Ducks, turkeys, or other fowl other than hens are not allowed on lots less than 1 acre.